 - English speaking professional guide

-- Box breakfast, snacks, and hot buffet lunch with hot drinks at the end of the hike
+- Box breakfast, snacks, and box lunch at the end of the hike

 - Toilet tent with toilet and toilet paper